Skip to content

 The paint brands we found to be involved in animal testing are Dulux, GoodHome (B&Q), Johnstone’s, and Leyland.

-Fortunately, our Ethical Paint Ratings Table shows you the most ethical paint brands to choose from and which to avoid, saving you the time and effort of doing the research yourself.
-(We love a quick-fix!)
+Fortunately, our Ethical Paint comparison table shows you the most ethical paint brands UK consumers can choose from and which to avoid, saving you the time and effort of doing the research yourself.
 The top paint brands in the green section of our table sell a range of sustainable options, such as eco paint, low VOC paint, and vegan paint.
 You can also look out for companies displaying our Ethical Accreditation logo, as these paint brands have received our stamp of approval for their ethical status.
+Find out more about the benefits of Ethical Accreditation.

 Our research: The ethics behind the UK’s leading paint brands